MoFarid/cart/README.md

 ### Installation

-A quick way to run the apps without installing all dependencies locally is through Docker.
+A quick way to run the server app without installing all dependencies locally, is through Docker.

 1. Clone the repo
    ```sh